BellaFa/ChessBoard/README.md

 # Chess
 Chess game made in python, mimics chess.coms interface.
-Will be using it to test bots with different types of machine learning algorithms
+Using it for testing